SimYunSup/bylinecms/README.md

 <details>
 <summary>1.
 Why are you doing this?</summary>
-The initial maintainers of this project are also users of Payload CMS - which is a great project, with a few caveats and one recent development.
+The initial maintainers of this project are also users of Payload CMS — which is a great project, with a few caveats and one recent development.
 One caveat is that as of version 3.0 Payload CMS has become a technically complex project, in particular after its integration with Next.js (we like Next.js, but are not sure about Payload's integration).
 More importantly, Payload CMS was just acquired by Figma.
 And so we felt there would be no harm (and maybe even some fun) in exploring an alternative while we try to understand more about what this means for the future of Payload.
 </details>

 <details>
 <summary>2.
 Who are you?</summary>
-Pretty much nobody - at least not within the 'influence sphere'.
-We're a couple of developers at an agency based in South East Asia - but we're also pretty sure you've never heard of us.
+We’re pretty much nobody — at least not within the usual spheres of influence.
+We're a couple of developers at an agency based in Southeast Asia, and we're fairly certain you've never heard of us.
+That said, we have over a decade of experience building content solutions for clients—and we’re tired of fighting frameworks for core features our clients need and expect.
 </details>

 <details>